apache/incubator-taverna-commandline/README.md

 `--update-snapshots` or `--no-snapshot-updates`

-## Release distribution
+## Binary distribution

-To build a released version as a distributable ZIP file that includes third-party dependencies as JAR files, build with the `-Prelease` option, which would make `taverna-commandline-product/target/apache-taverna-commandline-3.1.0-incubating-release.zip` or equivalent.
+To build a binary distribution ZIP file that includes third-party dependencies as JAR files, build with the `-Prelease` option, which would make `taverna-commandline-product/target/apache-taverna-commandline-3.1.0-incubating-release.zip` or equivalent.

-See the file `target/maven-shared-archive-resources/META-INF/DEPENDENCIES` for details of the licenses of the third-party dependencies.
+After building, see the file `target/maven-shared-archive-resources/META-INF/DEPENDENCIES` for details of the licenses of the third-party dependencies.
 All dependencies should be [compatible with Apache License 2.0](http://www.apache.org/legal/resolved.html).